Indigenous Australians, their cultures and experiences, have an important part to play in the legal profession.

 The RAP is supported by the Indigenous Justice Committee (IJC).
 The IJC aims to attract, retain and ensure equality of opportunity for Aboriginal and Torres Strait Islander Australians as barristers at the Victorian Bar.

-Indigenous Justice Committee members are listed here and the end of this page.
+Indigenous Justice Committee members are listed here.

 The LIV and the Victorian Bar have a joint policy to promote genuine consideration to briefing of Indigenous barristers.